-When first proposed this action would have allowed the DOC to reduce its ADP by 1,200 inmates, remove 519 uniform positions from its budgeted headcount, and generate savings in the amount of \$3.4 million in Fiscal 2009, \$18.7 million in Fiscal 2010 increasing to \$25.2 million in Fiscal 2012.
-However, the Fiscal 2010 Executive Budget proposed a full restoration of the Fiscal 2009 amount (\$3.4 million)
+When first proposed, this action would have allowed the DOC to reduce its ADP by 1,200 inmates, remove 519 uniform positions from its budgeted headcount, and generate savings in the amount of \$3.4 million in Fiscal 2009, \$18.7 million in Fiscal 2010, increasing to \$25.2 million in Fiscal 2012.
+However, the Fiscal 2010 Executive Budget proposed a full restoration of the Fiscal 2009 amount (\$3.4 million) and a partial restoration of the Fiscal 2010 amount (\$9.4 million).
+At the time, it was anticipated that the DOC would still transfer 1,200 of the approximately 2,000 inmates to the State.
+The Executive Plan removed 266 of the 519 uniform positions.

-and a partial restoration of the Fiscal 2010 amount (\$9.4 million).
-At the time, it was anticipated that the DOC would still transfer 1,200 of the approximately 2,000 inmates to the State, but the Executive plan removed only 266 uniform positions instead of 519.
+The Fiscal 2011 Preliminary Budget restored and additional \$7.7 million of the anticipated savings for Fiscal 2010.
+While this PEG proposal continued to be reflected in the Financial Plan at its full value for

-The Fiscal 2011 Preliminary Budget now restores the remainder of the Fiscal 2010 of approximately \$7.7 million.
-While this PEG proposal continues to be reflected in the Financial Plan at its full value for 2011 and the outyears, discussions with the Office of Management and Budget indicate that there are still delays due to ongoing negotiations and timing with DOCS, in addition to the transition of the new Commissioner into the agency.
+Fiscal 2011 and the outyears, discussions with the Office of Management and Budget indicated that there were still delays due to ongoing negotiations and timing with DOCS, in addition to the transition of the new Commissioner into the agency.